hattmammerly/quadrotor/README.md

+Do not mistake me for an engineer
+==

 Awful quadrotor code

+Stabilization code cannot be finished - sensors establish absolute direction and the yaw axis drifts too much for this to trust its measurements to correct for this.
+Robocopter MKII will include a magnetometer (instead of a barometer lol I'm an idiot).
+But!
+This /can/ get off the ground in spite of this!
+It just crashes really hard and really fast.
+If you can't win, redefine success!

 The flight controller is an arduino mega 2560r3 with a BMP085 barometer, a ITG3200 gyroscope and an ADXL345 accelerometer.
 LCD's purpose changes depending on what problem I'm having.